HistoryThis section has been translated automatically.

 Occurrence/EpidemiologyThis section has been translated automatically.

-Light-skinned, redheaded or blond individuals(skin type I/II according to Fitzpatrick) with high chronic sun exposure have a varying risk of developing actinic keratoses, depending on the intensity of the UV rays and age.
-The number of new cases is estimated at 240,000 per year.
-It is assumed that currently about 1.7 million people in Germany are under dermatological treatment for actinic keratosis (Schaefer 2014).
+Fair-skinned, red-haired or blond individuals(skin type I/II according to Fitzpatrick) with high chronic sun exposure have a varying risk of developing actinic keratoses, depending on the intensity of the exposed UV rays and age.
+The number of new cases is estimated at 240,000/year.
+It is assumed that about 1.7 million people in Germany are currently undergoing dermatological treatment for actinic keratosis (Schaefer 2014).

 EtiopathogenesisThis section has been translated automatically.

-Multiplicative factors (e.g. hair colour, positive family history, degree of tanning, sun exposure, especially UV rays) play an essential role in the development of the disease:
+Multiplicative factors (e.g. hair color, positive family history, degree of tan, sun exposure, especially UV rays) play a significant role in the development:

-a) UV rays: UVB rays induce so-called signature mutations (pyrimidine dimers) in the basal cell layer.
-In addition, there is an immunosuppressive effect by long-wave UVA rays.
-Carcinogenesis occurs long before visible lesions develop.
+a) UV ra ys: UVB rays induce so-called signature mutations (pyrimidine dimers) in the basal cell layer.
+In addition, long-wave UVA rays have an immunosuppressive effect.
+Carcinogenesis occurs long before the development of visible lesions.
 In UV-exposed (non-lesional) skin, as the earliest molecular biological correlate of carcinogenesis, key mutations (so-called driver mutations) can be detected in about 25% of all cases.
-UV rays lead to point mutations in one of the numerous kinetochor genes coding for a kinetochor protein.
-Kinetochor (Greek kínesis 'motion' and chōros 'locus') is a special, plate- or hemispherical structure of proteins and DNA segments, which sits on the side of the centromere and serves as a point of attachment for the fibres of the spindle apparatus during nuclear division processes.
-The upregulation of different Kinetochor genes could be detected in various malignant tumors, including actinic keratoses and squamous cell carcinoma of the skin (KNSTRN gene).
+UV radiation leads to point mutations in one of the numerous kinetochore genes, which codes for a kinetochore protein.
+Kinetochore (Greek kínesis 'movement' and chōros 'site') is the name given to a special plate- or hemispherical-shaped structure of proteins and DNA segments that sits on the side of the centromere and serves as an attachment site for the fibers of the spindle apparatus during nuclear division processes.
+The upregulation of versch.
+The upregulation of various kinetochore genes has been demonstrated in various malignant tumors, including actinic keratoses and squamous cell carcinoma of the skin (KNSTRN gene).

-UVB rays also lead to a transition from cytidine to thymidine in the tumour suppressor gene Tp53.
-This mutation can be detected > 50% of all AK.
-P53 plays an important role in the regulation of cell growth during normal function.
-A loss of function leads to an uncontrolled growth of keratinocytes.
+UVB radiation further induces a transition from cytidine to thymidine in the tumor suppressor gene Tp53.
+This mutation can be detected in > 50% of all AK.
+P53, when functioning normally, plays an important role in the regulation of cell growth.
+Loss of function leads to uncontrolled growth of keratinocytes.
 UVB rays further induce H-Ras mutations.
 These are detected in 21% of squamous cell carcinomas.
-The H-Ras gene product plays an important role in the Erk1/Erk2 signaling pathway.
-The mutation of H-Ras leads to an altered Ras protein and increased cell production.
+The gene product of H-Ras plays an important role in the Erk1/Erk2 signaling pathway.
+Mutation of H-Ras results in altered Ras protein and increased cell production.

 III Biological carcinogens

-HPV: The proven high proportion (> 80%) of oncogenic HPV (human papillomaviruses) in actinic keratoses suggests that HPV might be etiologically relevant in interaction with UV radiation.
-In actinic keratoses, a prevalence of HPV in organ transplants between 40 to 90% vs. 35 to 85% in immunocompetents was found.
-The HPV types are mostly epidermodysplasia verruciformis types.
+HPV: The demonstrated high proportion (> 80%) of oncogenic HPV (human papillomaviruses) in actinic keratoses suggests that HPV may be etiologically relevant in interaction with UV radiation.
+In actinic keratoses, the prevalence of HPV has been found to range from 40% to 90% in organ transplants vs. 35% to 85% in immunocompetent individuals.
+HPV types are mostly epidermodysplasia verruciformis types.

-a) Immunosuppression: >30% of organ transplants have at least 5 actinic keratoses, whereby skin types I/II are also preferably affected.
-Furthermore, immunosuppressed patients show a more aggressive growth behaviour with a faster transition to squamous cell carcinoma.
+a) Immunosuppression: >30% of organ transplant patients show at least 5 actinic keratoses, with skin types I/II being preferentially affected.
+Furthermore, immunosuppressed patients show a more aggressive growth behavior with a more rapid transition into squamous cell carcinoma.

 b) Clinical syndromes predisposing to actinic keratoses: